zapier/visual-builder/docs/_manage/integration-changes/essential-tips-iq.md

 ---
-title: Essential Tips for Integrating Quality Health Practices
+title: Essential tips for integrating quality health practices
 order: 15
 layout: post-toc
 redirect_from: /manage/rollout-cadence-iq-health-tips
 ---

-# Essential Tips for Integrating Quality Health Practices
+# Essential tips for integrating quality health practices

 Our shared customers rely on Zapier and your integration for business-critical workflows.
 Addressing feedback early and often ensures users have the best experience, both with Zapier's platform and yours.
 Follow these tips on how.